Indiana Take-Home Pay Calculator

 How do I find my Indiana county income tax rate?

-Indiana county income tax rates are set by each county government and updated periodically.
-The Indiana Department of Revenue publishes the current county tax rates each year.
-The county that applies is your county of residence as of January 1 of the tax year — not where you work.
-You can look up your county's rate on the Indiana DOR website.
+Indiana county income tax rates are set by each county council and updated periodically.
+The Indiana Department of Revenue publishes the official county tax rate table each year (available at in.gov/dor).
+The county that applies to your withholding is your county of residence as of January 1 of the tax year — not the county where you work.
+If you live in Hamilton County but work in Marion County, your employer withholds based on Hamilton County's rate.
+If you move mid-year, your county rate updates the following January 1.

 Does Indiana tax Social Security benefits?